Literacy, Reading & Communication

 Please note, reading books should be returned weekly on your child’s allocated ‘Borrow day’.

-Staff will listen to pupils read once per week.
+Staff will listen to pupils read once a week.
 All reading progress will be recorded in each pupil’s Reading Log.
 You can see a copy of, and download a Reading Log here:

 Please use the links embedded in the letter to support your child’s reading at home.